 No initial Setup required to start using VideoboxPro in the "Beginner" user Level.
 To change user Levels see the "Setting Your Default Preferences" section below.

-VideoboxPro launches with an animated TV set icon in the Drop Zone and a single button below the Drop Zone.
-The VideoboxPro Drop Zone can be used for manual Drag N Drop captures of individual or multiple audio/video URLs.
+VideoboxPro launches with an animated TV set icon in the Drop Zone and a single button.
+The VideoboxPro Drop Zone can be used for manual Drag N Drop captures of local audio/video URLs.
 See the “Manual Drag N Drop” section below.
-It is also used for converting videos and audio files you already have.
+It is also used for converting video and audio files you already have.
 See the “Converting Existing Video or Audio Files” section below for details.

 You can also paste a URL, or a list of URLs, or RTF, HTML, or plain text with URLs, from your Pasteboard or use the Shift–Command–V keyboard shortcut to add the URLs on your Pasteboard to the VideoboxPro queue.